-This course allows students to experience and practice the creative process involved in writing.
-It provides students with an understanding of dramatic text, the skills necessary to create character, relationship, dialogue, and dramatic action.
+This is a workshop-style course that allows studentsto experience and practice the creative process involved in writing.
+This course provides students with an understanding of dramatic text, the skills necessary to create character, relationship, dialogue, and dramatic action.
 In addition, the course introduces students to the process of stage performance and managing their scripts for this medium.
-Lecture [3.00].